Rail transport in Great Britain: Nationalisation

-Privatisation
+Reorganisation and privatisation

+The Railways Act 1993 divided the railways up, with Railtrack taking ownership of British Rail's property portfolio, tracks, signals, bridges and tunnels, Rolling Stock Operating Companies, and train operating companies.

+Passenger transport services were bundled together into franchises to facilitate cross-subsidy within franchises, with many regulations on ticket prices and types, regulated fare increases and "Parliamentary service" obligations.
+Companies submitted bids to the franchising authority – often the Secretary of State for Transport, Passenger Transport Authority, or devolved government – competing for the lowest subsidy requirement and to invest in the railway over the lifespan of the franchise.
+There was also provision for subsidy between franchises, with profitable franchises demanding payments made to the government to cover a share of the losses from others.
+Examples of franchises included ScotRail, Great Western, and Southern Trains.

+Open Access Operators are free to devise their own services and set fares unaffected by government regulations.
+Examples of such operators are Lumo and Grand Central, Hull Trains and Heathrow Express.
+In the case of the InterCity West Coast and InterCity East Coast franchises, applicants submitted bids to return the most money to the government from operating the service.
+This led to franchisees collapsing when passenger growth targets are not met, as promised payments to the government cannot be paid and the franchise is exited early.

+In 2023, Network Rail held over £59.1 billion in debt, and made £1.176 billion of interest payments.
+Many of these debts were incurred by Railtrack and transferred to Network Rail when it collapsed.

 British Rail operations were privatised during 1994–1997.
 Ownership of the track and infrastructure passed to Railtrack, whilst passenger operations were franchised to individual private sector operators (originally there were 25 franchises) and the goods services sold outright (six companies were set up, but five of these were sold to the same buyer).
-The government said privatisation would see an improvement in passenger services and satisfaction (according to the National Rail Passenger survey) has indeed gone up from 76% in 1999 (when the survey started) to 83% in 2013 and the number of passengers not satisfied with their journey dropped from 10% to 6%.
-Since privatisation, passenger levels have more than doubled, and have surpassed their level in the late 1940s.
+The government said privatisation would see an improvement in passenger services, and satisfaction (according to the National Rail Passenger survey) increased from 76% in 1999 (when the survey started) to 83% in 2013, and the number of passengers not satisfied with their journey had dropped from 10% to 6%.
+Since privatisation, passenger levels more than doubled, and surpassed their level in the late 1940s.
 Train fares cost 2.7% more than under British Rail in real terms on average.
-However, while the price of anytime and off-peak tickets has increased, the price of Advance tickets has dramatically decreased in real terms: the average Advance ticket in 1995 cost £9.14 (in 2014 prices) compared to £5.17 in 2014.
+However, while the price of anytime and off-peak tickets increased, the price of Advance tickets dramatically decreased in real terms: the average Advance ticket in 1995 cost £9.14 (in 2014 prices) compared to £5.17 in 2014.